Greg Thompson, Chief Executive Officer

 Michelle Doane, Director of School Development Programs

-Michelle Doane manages the operations of the Center’s Education Entrepreneurs Fellowship, and focuses on leadership development and sector support.
-She holds a B.M. degree in piano performance and a Catherine Filene Shouse Arts Leadership Program Certificate from the Eastman School of Music, a M.M. degree in piano performance from the University of Michigan – Ann Arbor, and a M.Ed. degree in Learning and Instruction from Peabody College at Vanderbilt University.
-Prior to the Center, she served as the Education and Community Engagement Manager at the Nashville Symphony for 5 ½ years, where she developed, managed, and evaluated education programs and community engagement activities for children and adults, and implemented and managed the One Note, One Neighborhood initiative, which focused on schools in the Stratford and Pearl-Cohn clusters.
-Michelle continues to be active in the music.
+Michelle manages TCSC’s Start Strong, Grow Stronger initiative and focuses on leadership development.
+She holds degrees from the Eastman School of Music, the University of Michigan – Ann Arbor, and Peabody College at Vanderbilt University.
+Michelle has presented at the National Charter Schools Conference and served as an external reviewer for charter school authorizers.
+Prior to TCSC, she was the Education and Community Engagement Manager at the Nashville Symphony for several years, where she developed, managed, and evaluated education programs and community engagement activities for children and adults, and implemented and managed the One Note, One Neighborhood initiative, which focused on schools in the Stratford and Pearl-Cohn clusters.

 Jessica joined the Tennessee Charter School Center in 2013 from the Tennessee Charter Schools Association, where she worked with the grassroots advocacy team.
 A Knoxville native, Jessica is a graduate of the University of Tennessee, where she received a bachelor’s degree in Public Administration and Spanish.
 She began her work in education reform through founding the University of Tennessee chapter of Students for Education Reform (SFER), a group of undergraduates focused on learning more about and advocating for quality K-12 public education.
 At TCSC, Jessica works on sharing the stories of charter school families and schools through Inside Charters and leads all charter center sponsored events.